open-energy-transition/open-tyndp/doc/configuration.rst

 Configuration Files
 ===================

-Any PyPSA-Eur configuration can be set in a ``.yaml`` file.
+As for PyPSA-Eur, any Open-TYNDP configuration can be set in a ``.yaml`` file.
 The default configurations ``config/config.default.yaml``, ``config/plotting.default.yaml`` and ``config/benchmarking.default.yaml`` are maintained in the repository and cover all the options that are used/ can be set.